ga4gh-beacon/beacon-v2/docs/beacon-flavours.md

 * access to restricted data, in which a handover URL points to data behind an authentication service or Firewall
-* delivery of large/binary datasets, e.g. original array data or BAM files for a guiven analysis
+* delivery of large/binary datasets, e.g. original array data or BAM files for a given analysis
 * asynchronous calls in which a front-end follows handover URLs for additional data